Rakeela/dragora-notes/Chives-of-Wrath.md

 I don't really think I can perform this experiment, although I think someone may be able to.

 ---
+2021-11-18;
+I'm struggling to be willing to take apart my hydroponics rig in order to clean it.
+I'm upset about how disgusting the root cups are.
+I don't want to take them out and later reinsert them.
+They're mossy and they've got white fungus in them, yick.
+I want to know how professional businesses do this.
+I wish I could intern/apprentice at a real hydroponics laboratory.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]